 If you need to access data at faster rates, look for a private cloud, which would be located within your company’s firewall.
 The performance of public clouds depends primarily on the Internet service provider’s transfer rate, thereby, making them the less preferred of the two options for organizations looking for a high connection speed.
 Moreover, you with the help of your provider can also customize the private cloud as your business needs grow, and you need a faster and secure connection.

 Public cloud models are typically based on a pay-as-you-go model and do not involve long contracts.
 Moreover, you are free to exit the contract when the subscription expires.
 If, however, you decide to opt for a private cloud, you would be required to sign a maintenance contract with the provider who would also require you to use hardware components by certain manufacturers.
 That said, a private cloud gives you more control over how the data is managed.

-In this post we discussed some factors you must consider when choosing between a private and public cloud.
-Whatever your decision be, you’ll need a reputable and experienced deployment partner who can provide customized solutions according to your specific business needs.
+Whatever your decision, you’ll need a reputable and experienced deployment partner who can provide customized solutions according to your specific business needs.
+When looking for a premier web hosting company in Delhi NCR, look no further than i2K2 Networks.
 For almost a couple of decades, i2k2 Networks has helped its client organization optimize their IT operations by providing a range of managed IT services.
+Your search for the top data center companies in India ends here.
 Whether you need disaster recovery solutions or dedicated web servers, we got you covered.
-To learn more about our services, fill out our contact form or call at +91- 9711774040.
+To learn more about our services, fill out our contact form or call at +91-120-466 3000.